Communities and Impact

 Some of the sewn goods sold by Mondo are made in Kongo.
 Sewing is, in fact, one of the few small business initiatives the women of the village engage.
 The village centre is full of ateliers, where the locals have their formal clothes made.
 Georgina, Constance, Lariba, and Pufaba are the seamstresses that Mondo buys its sewn goods from.
 In addition, Mondo supports Georgina’s four apprentices, local young girls who have discontinued middle school either because of maternity at a young age or due to low income.

 Kampala Disabled Initiatives, Uganda

-Zardozi, meaning “golden embroidery” in Persian, was established almost 30 years ago to offer an opportunity to earn a living for war refugees that arrived in big numbers from Pakistan to Afghanistan at that time.
-Today, thousands of Afghan women living in the rural areas of East Afghanistan and in the refugee camps of border areas earn a stable income through Zardozi by embroidering and making handicrafts.
+Zardozi, meaning “golden embroidery” in Persian, was established almost 30 years ago to offer an opportunity to earn a living for war refugees arriving from Pakistan to Afghanistan at that time.
+Today, thousands of Afghan women living in the rural areas of eastern Afghanistan and in the refugee camps of border areas earn a stable income through Zardozi by embroidering and making handicrafts.
 Personal income gives the women a better position in the family and the community, and enables them to receive medical care and educate their children.
 NGO Mondo is marketing the products of Zardozi in Estonia to support Afghan women’s entrepreneurship and better welfare.

 Afghanistan: Silk Road Bamiyan

-The handcrafted goods of the Afghan company named Silk Road Bamiyan are made by artisans from Dragon Valley, a rural area in Afghanistan.
+The handcrafted goods of the Afghan company Silk Road Bamiyan are made by artisans from Dragon Valley, a rural area in Afghanistan.
 Making embroiderings on hand-loomed garments, and teddy bears in national dress help the women of the war-ridden state to preserve artisan skills and earn an income.